Dartmoor Prison 'could stagnate', inspectors find

 The report found safety is being compromised because drugs and alcohol are too easily come by.

-The prison has a 10-year notice period ahead of a possible closure.'In denial'
+The prison has a 10-year notice period ahead of a possible closure.

 Inspectors recorded that prisoners said they felt unsafe, levels of victimisation were high and there are sloppy processes on the true levels of violence.

 Inspectors also found some cells were very small, some roofs leaked badly and were damp.